▪ Blackmore, S., and Troscianko, E.T. (2018). Consciousness: An introduction. 3rd edition. London: Routledge. Read more here.

 Presents the findings from the major online survey conducted with Beat, which offer detailed self-report evidence of the links between reading and mental health from nearly 900 respondents, and contradict received wisdom about the types of literary text likely to be most therapeutically beneficial.

-▪ Troscianko, E.T. (under review).
-Fiction-reading for good or ill: Eating disorders and the case for creative-bibliotherapy research.
+▪ Troscianko, E.T.
+(2018).
+Fiction-reading for good or ill: Eating disorders, interpretation and the case for creative-bibliotherapy research.
+Medical Humanities, online first 21 April.

 Makes the broader argument for bringing research on eating disorders and on (literary) interpretation into dialogue, highlighting how much is assumed and how little really known.